-The Art History department is dedicated to the teaching of the undergraduate student.
+The Art History department is dedicated to the teaching of undergraduates.
 Small class sizes, usually comprised of fifteen to thirty-five students, allow for individual attention and close interaction with faculty and other students.
 All courses count toward the liberal arts requirement.

 At present, there is no graduate program in Art History.
 However, the Art History department offers graduate-level courses that are designed expressly to fulfill the requirements of other graduate programs on campus.